fferflo/einx/docs/source/more/isthiseinsteinnotation.rst

 Is this Einstein notation?
 ##########################

+No, but let's start from the beginning.

 What is Einstein notation?
 ==========================

-Einstein introduced what is now known as *Einstein's summation convention* (or: *Einstein notation*) for the mathematical notation of tensor contractions in `The Foundation of the General Theory of Relativity <https://onlinelibrary.wiley.com/doi/epdf/10.1002/andp.19163540702>`_ (page 781):
+Albert Einstein introduced what is now known as *Einstein's summation convention* (or: *Einstein notation*) for the mathematical notation of tensor contractions in `The Foundation of the General Theory of Relativity <https://onlinelibrary.wiley.com/doi/epdf/10.1002/andp.19163540702>`_ (page 781):

     *German original*: "Es ist deshalb moglich, ohne die Klarheit zu beeintrachtigen, die Summenzeichen wegzulassen.
 Dafür führen wir die Vorschrift ein: